kohana/database/guide/database/query/builder.md

     SELECT COUNT(`username`) AS `total_users` FROM `users`

-## Complex Expressions
+### Complex Expressions

-Quoted aliases will solve most problems, but from time to time you may run into a situation where you need a complex expression.
+Quoted aliases will solve most problems, but from time to time you may run into a situation where you need a complex expression or other database functions.
 In these cases, you will need to use a database expression created with [DB::expr].
 A database expression is taken as direct input and no escaping is performed.

-	// example goes here
+	// example goes here, something like SET `count` = count + 1

 [!!]
-Be sure that you use DB::expr with care, and that you validate or escape any user input as DB::expr will obviously not escape it for you.
+You must validate or escape any user input as DB::expr will obviously not escape it for you.